 More Than A Score’s opposition to the pointless and harmful testing of four-year-olds is based on professional understanding of this age group.
 Anyone working with four-year-olds knows that one size most definitely doesn’t fit all.
 Small children develop social and cognitive skills at varying rates, with each day giving a different snapshot of their abilities.

-The tests will be particularly difficult for children with special educational needs, a Summer birthday, or who do not have English as their first language: they will sit the same tests as everyone else in their class.
+Not only that, standardised tests would be significantly more difficult for those with special educational needs, or a summer birthday, or for whom English isn’t their first language.
+Yet they’d sit the same tests as everyone else in their class.

-These standardised tests make no sense.
-They won’t provide any useful information about a child’s ability or potential for future achievement.
-Experts agree that they’re a pointless and damaging waste of £10 million, particularly at a time when schools face serious funding challenges.
-The British Educational Research Association has described the proposals as “flawed, unjustified and totally unfit for purpose”.
-Durham University’s centre for evaluation and monitoring (CEM) — who have been involved in previous baseline trials — have condemned the plans as “verging on the immoral”.
+This is why education experts agree that Baseline testing simply doesn’t provide any useful information about a child’s ability or potential.
+Indeed, the British Educational Research Association specifically describes the proposals as “flawed, unjustified and totally unfit for purpose”.
+Durham University’s Centre for Evaluation and Monitoring, which was involved in previous Baseline trials, condemns the plans as “verging on the immoral”.